 It’s a lifestyle choice in which we reduce/lessen our impact upon the earth.
 This is achieved by taking appropriate measures to save energy and reduce pollution.

-Some of the examples of sustainable living can be: using cloth bags for shopping (such a simple one…yet very effective), choosing an alternate way of transportation, switching our food habits etc.
+Some of the examples of sustainable living are be: using cloth bags for shopping (such a simple one…yet very effective), choosing an alternate way of transportation, switching our food habits etc.

 Why not get a better picture: